-- Made relevant through clear connections to important challenges and/or opportunities affecting colleges, universities, and/or the impact of their work. - Accessible through facilitators' openness and responsiveness to participant questions, and their nimbleness in serving the needs of participants with diverse levels of existing knowledge. - Enhanced through participants' collective wisdom, not just the facilitator's. - Memorable, through succinct materials, energetic facilitation and participation, and a bold approach to addressing thorny and consequential issues.
+- Made relevant through clear connections to important challenges and/or opportunities affecting colleges, universities, and/or the impact of their work. - Enhanced through participants' collective wisdom, not just the facilitator's. - Made accessible through facilitators' openness and responsiveness to participants' questions, and their nimbleness in serving the needs of participants with diverse levels of existing knowledge.

+• Made memorable and actionable, through succinct materials, energetic facilitation and participation, and a bold approach to addressing thorny and consequential issues.